 A graphic designer’s chief role is to develop, design and produce graphic art for an assortment of print and digital materials that are intended to attract, engage and/or convert customers.

 A graphic designer could work on corporate identities, printed marketing collateral, email campaigns, web pages, printed or digital advertisements, signage… the list goes on (and on, and on).
 In addition, graphic designers who focus on software must design materials that are attractive and readable in a variety of formats, from the largest PC monitors all the way down to the tiniest smartphone screens.
-Ultimately, this demands a mix of not only graphic design skills, but also "soft skills" such as really good communication.
+Ultimately, to become a graphic designer demands a mix of not only graphic design skills, but also "soft skills" such as really good communication.

 “Graphic designers often have to meet tight deadlines, work across mediums and collaborate in teams,” Diane Domeyer, executive director of The Creative Group, said.
 “And they need to communicate with clients—internal or external—pitching concepts and presenting their final work.”